 VIP tickets $100, Tickets $25 – $35

 Fareed Haque Group and Grammy award-winning Vikku Vinayakram, featuring Selvaganesh, George Brooks, and special guest ARKA

 3855 N Lincoln Avenue

-He had performed with all the top-leading musicians of the carnatic tradition as well as the western world.
-Among those he had accompanied includes Smt.
-M S Subbalakshmi, Smt M.L.Vasanthakumari, Lalgudi Sri Jayaram, Mandolin U Srinivas, Ustad Zakir Hussain and Ustad Alla Rakha and Sri T H Vinayakram.
-The list also includes the legends from the world of Jazz and Western world like Jonas Helborg, John McLaughlin, George Brooks and Pete Lockett.
+V.Selvaganesh represents a new breed of percussionists emerging from India.
+The son of T H “Vikku” Vinayakram, Selvaganesh emerges as a disciple of tradition.
+He gave his first performance at the age of ten and has performed with all the top-leading musicians of the Carnatic tradition as well as the western world.
+Those he had accompanied include Smt.
+M S Subbalakshmi, Smt M.L.Vasanthakumari, Lalgudi Sri Jayaram, Mandolin U Srinivas, Ustad Zakir Hussein, Ustad Alla Rakha and Sri T H Vinayakram.
+The list also includes the legends from the world of jazz and the western world with Musicians such as Jonas Helborg, John McLaughlin, George Brooks and Pete Lockett.

 Fareed Haque is a modern guitar virtuoso.
 Steeped in classical and jazz traditions, his unique command of the guitar and different musical styles inspire his musical ventures with tradition and fearless innovation.
 Fareed maintains his Chicago stage as a guitarist in the forefront and continues to create music that presents the epitome of Cultural Crossroads which fits Eye On India’s mission.